 - Barcelona, Spain

 The College of Arts and Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
-Learn more about study abroad opportunities and locations through conversation with Biology faculty, your academic advisor, and the Office of Overseas Study.
+Learn more about study abroad opportunities and locations through conversations with Microbiology faculty, your academic advisor, and through the Office of Overseas Study.

 - American Academy of Optometry at Indiana University